 Do you need FDA-approved hand sanitizers in your facility?
 Let’s go over the reasons why they are important.

-1. Keep Surfaces Clean
+1. Keeps Surfaces Clean

 Did you know that even though 92% of Americans say that they understand the importance of washing hands after visiting a restroom, only 66% of them actually do?
-Meanwhile, only 39% wash hands after coughing and sneezing and just 27% do it after handling money.
+Meanwhile, only 39% wash hands after coughing and sneezing, and just 27% do it after handling money.

-2. Minimize Sick Leave
+2. Minimizes Sick Leave

 3. Enjoy the Bandwagon Effect